takinosaji/leads/README.md

 ## 7. Further Reading

-Explore the README files of every package that comprises the application to get more information about leads:
+Explore the README files of every package that comprises the application to get more information about Leads:

 1. [CLI](/app/leads/cli/README.md)